Ranking

 Key Findings

-- Scores the lowest out of the European and U.S. automakers on fossil free and environmentally sustainable steel and aluminum, and demonstrated no progress on these supply chains during 2023.
+- Continues to score the lowest among the European and U.S. automakers on fossil free and environmentally sustainable steel and aluminium, with an average score of just 3% across these two subsections.

 Score Breakdown